-Bee keepers have something to do almost all year.
+Beekeepers have something to do almost all year.
 We have tried to summarise some key events and duties throughout the year into seasons below.
-This is a guide only – but you will need to use your own judgement to allow for differences in seasons from year to year :
+This is a guide only – but you will need to use your own judgement to allow for differences in seasons from year to year:

-On Sunny days in February, when the temperature creeps up over 6C, you will see your bees making cleansing flights or maybe collecting water from nearby sources.
+On Sunny days in early Spring, when the temperature creeps up over 6C, you will see your bees making cleansing flights or maybe collecting water from nearby sources.
 If the temperature creeps up a little more to 8C or above, the bees will seek out early flowering plants like Aconites, Snowdrops, Hellebores and winter flowering shrubs like Mahonia and Vibernum.
-You will notice pollen starting to be collected, workers appearing and more comings and goings.

 Brood rearing also begins in February.
 To ensure there are enough stores, heft the hives weekly by lifting them at each side (or weigh them with a spring balance) and feed only if they feel light or are losing weight.
 If the hive is well provisioned and pollen is going in, leave the hive alone.
+If in doubt – feed!

 More colonies are lost from starvation during March that any other time.
 This is due to the increased requirement for honey and pollen to feed the developing brood, so it is worth doing regular checks.